simonoop/mdPHPTest/README.md

 ## Step 2.
 Use composer to install project dependencies

-    On these project root folder execute:
+    On this project's root folder execute:

     $ ~/composer install